 N.C.
 Man Pleads Guilty To Killing 3 Muslim College Students; Video Is Played In Court

-Craig Stephen Hicks has pleaded guilty to killing three Muslim college students in Chapel Hill, N.C., a shocking crime that in 2015 was variously described as being a hate crime, a dispute over parking — or some combination of the two.
+Craig Stephen Hicks has pleaded guilty to killing three Muslim college students in Chapel Hill, N.C., in 2015, a shocking crime that had been variously described as a hate crime, a dispute over parking or some combination of the two.

-Durham County District Attorney Satana Deberry read out three counts of first-degree murder against Hicks, 50, in court Wednesday.
+Durham County District Attorney Satana Deberry read out three counts of first-degree murder against Hicks, 50, in court on Wednesday.
 Hicks responded "guilty" to each crime, as member station WUNC's Jason deBruyn reports.

 After those pleas were entered, deBruyn says, "a prosecutor read out some background about the victims while some family members wept silently in the court behind her."

-In a surprising revelation, prosecutors also played a previously unreleased video recording that captured part of the shootings and was taken from the cellphone belonging to one of the victims, Deah Barakat, 23.
+In a surprising revelation, prosecutors also played a previously unreleased video recording that captured part of the shootings and was taken from a cellphone belonging to one of the victims, Deah Barakat, 23.

 In the 36 second video, Hicks can be seen first threatening Deah, then almost immediately start shooting.
 The cell phone falls with the camera facing the ceiling.— Jason deBruyn (@jasondebruyn) June 12, 2019

 "In the 36-second video, Hicks can be seen first threatening Deah, then almost immediately start shooting," deBruyn says.
-"The cell phone falls with the camera facing the ceiling."
+"The cellphone falls with the camera facing the ceiling."

 As the video continues, deBruyn reports, "there are screams from two women, both of which can be heard pleading for their lives screaming, 'Please!
 Please!' "